top of page

 Conducted by the National Institute of Health, the HiSTEP program offers internships in the areas of biomedical engineering and healthcare.
 The program aims to expand the pipeline of students interested in biomedical and healthcare careers by expanding opportunities for high school students.

-Spanning over 5 weeks in Bethesda, MD, you'll delve into the scope of the scientific enterprise and the importance of biomedical research and other STEM-M careers.
+Spanning over 5 weeks in Bethesda, MD, you'll learn about the importance of biomedical research and other STEM-M careers.
 Sessions in the HiSTEP program have previously included the following -

 • Basic science skills used in laboratory settings through hands-on science experiments.